ScrumFacilitators/Product-Management-at-Scale/README.md

 To make life easier, Scrum Facilitator Kai Stevens has written an extensive blog post on how to run the game.
 You can read it here: https://bit.ly/2On2OXK
 ## Releases

-Use the **Release** to get the most stable and updated version of the Product Management @ Scale game.
+Use the [**Latest Release**](https://github.com/ScrumFacilitators/Product-Management-at-Scale/releases/tag/v1.1) to get the most stable and updated version of the Product Management @ Scale game.
 We'll promise to keep it updated ;-)

 ## License